 Let’s break down some of the misconceptions that appear in the fitness industry.
-From what sweating really means to whether you really should be aching the day after your PE session – read on for some interesting facts about exercise!
+From what sweating really means to whether you really should be aching the day after your PE session – read on for some fun facts about exercise!

 If you work out on an empty stomach you can actually burn more fat.

 But if your goal is performance-based, you’re not going to have enough energy to go all-out.

 Sweating not only keeps you cool, it removes toxins from your body too.

 Women simply can’t build muscle in the same way as men due to the fact they have lower levels of testosterone.